shareefevans/Vehicle.Builder/README.md

 1. Open up your text editor
 2. Open up the command line in the text editor or terminal/gitbash
-3. Navigate to the folder that contains the **compiled** application in terminal (the folder labelled `dist` inside the Vehicle.Builder folder)
+3. Navigate to the folder that contains the **compiled** application in terminal (the folder labelled `dist` inside the ./Vehicle.Builder/dist folder)
 4. Type `node index.js` into the terminal
 5. Fill out the prompts as they are presented to you
 6. Once completed, vehicles have been made and both existing and newly created vehciles have been tested, when presented with the action menu, navigate down to `Exit` to terminate the application.